lizhanmit/java-concurrency/README.md

 # Java Concurrency Note

-Since version 5.0, the Java platform has also included high-level concurrency APIs.

----

 ## Processes & Threads

 A process has a self-contained execution environment.
 Each process has its own memory space.